omerhakim/Prediction-of-Median-Income-in-the-US/README.md

 -Selection of best 50 features out of the 2415, using Sklearn SelectKBest (F regression).

+Following is the hyper-parameter tuning to the XGBoost classifier:

 <img src = "./images/image2.png" style = max width = 60%>